sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/exercises.md

 }]
 ```

-Generate a computed property that returns all unique instruments.
+Calculate a value that returns all unique instruments and display the list in a component.